Skip to main content

 Permian Basin Economic Indicators

-Employment in the Texas Permian Basin grew in the three months ending in December, and the unemployment rates were unchanged.
-Both home sales and the median price of homes sold increased.
-Oil production remained flat despite the small decline in the number of new wells drilled and the number of active rigs.
+Employment in the Texas Permian Basin grew in the three months ending in March and unemployment rates fell slightly.
+Both home sales and the median price of homes sold decreased.